Travel Tech Tips

 1. Alternatively, T-Mobile is offering a free three-month trial of its network, with unlimited calling within the USA, unlimited global texting, and 50GB of fast 5G/LTE data.
 You keep your current number and add a T-Mobile second number via an eSIM barcode for free, so you can compare their coverage.
 This is a one-time offer.
 More here.

-3) Our first Canadian-based global roaming plan just got better and cheaper!
+4) Canada's first global roaming plan just got even better!

 Last November, Freedom Mobile became the first Canadian phone provider to offer a global roaming plan called "Roam Beyond".
-It originally covered 71 countries, then 73, and starting in February, 81 countries!
+It originally covered 71 countries, and then in February, 81 countries.

-For a limited time, you can get 15GB of 5G data per month, plus unlimited calling and texting to, from, and within the 81 countries, as well as 5G data roaming in those 81 countries.
+• $45/month for 75GB of 5G data per month (10GB in countries outside North America & Mexico), plus unlimited calling to, from, and within the 92 countries, plus unlimited global texting, as well as 5G data roaming in those 92 countries.

 www.freedommobile.ca